Being jolted out of a peaceful slumber by the intense pain and discomfort of leg cramps is shocking.

 Here’s how to stop, or at least cut down on night leg cramps.

 1. Stretch your legs.

 Unstretched muscles may be more prone to cramping, especially for people over 50, who report more nighttime leg cramps than younger people.
 This is likely due to muscles shortening with age.

 If you have a few free minutes, loosen up your calf, hamstring, and quad muscles with some stretches during the day or before bed.

 Underused muscles may be more prone to cramping.

 Work, school, and other obligations keep us on tight schedules.
-But getting in a little exercise in your free moments during the week may keep the cramps away.
+But getting in a bit of exercise in your free moments during the week may keep the cramps away.

-If you only have time at night, try to do some light exercise just before bed.
+If you only have time at night, try to do some light exercise just before bed, along with your stretching.
 Just make sure not to overdo it.
 Overstimulating muscles causes muscles fatigue, which can cause leg cramps.

 3. Stay hydrated and replenish electrolytes.

 Experts think dehydration can cause cramps.
 Try to drink at least eight 8 ounce glasses of water a day.